 How much does it cost to spay a cat in Calgary?

-Spaying a female cat costs $200–$450 at standard veterinary clinics, $120–$250 at low-cost clinics like Calgary Pet Wellness & Spay/Neuter Clinic, and $0 if you qualify for the City of Calgary No-Cost Spay & Neuter Program through Fair Entry.
-Adopting from a Calgary rescue includes the spay surgery in the $100–$250 adoption fee.
+Spaying a female cat costs roughly $200 to $450 at standard veterinary clinics, $120 to $250 at low-cost clinics (Calgary Pet Wellness & Spay/Neuter Clinic is the best-known example, pricing varies, confirm by phone), and $0 if you qualify for the City of Calgary No-Cost Spay & Neuter Program through Fair Entry.
+Adopting from a Calgary rescue includes the spay surgery in the $100 to $250 adoption fee.

 How much does it cost to neuter a cat in Calgary?

-Neutering a male cat costs $150–$350 at standard veterinary clinics and $80–$200 at low-cost clinics.
-Neutering is generally $30–$80 cheaper than spaying because it's a simpler surgery with no abdominal incision.
+Neutering a male cat typically costs roughly $150 to $350 at standard veterinary clinics and $80 to $200 at low-cost clinics.
+Neutering is generally cheaper than spaying because it's a simpler procedure with no abdominal incision.

 Is there a free cat spay/neuter program in Calgary?